keptn/keptn.github.io/content/docs/develop/usecases/deployments-with-quality-gates/index.md

     * dynatrace-sli-service
     * dynatrace-sli-service-monitoring-configure-distributor

-* During an evaluation of the quality gates, an internal Keptn service, the `dynatrace-sli-service` will fetch the values for the `response_time_p95` SLI that is referenced in the `slo.yaml` file.
-To tell the service how to acquire this value from the Dynatrace Timeseries API some parameters need to be configured.
+During an evaluation of the quality gates, an internal Keptn service, the `dynatrace-sli-service` will fetch the values for the `response_time_p95` SLI that is referenced in the `slo.yaml` file.
+To tell the service how to acquire this value from the Dynatrace Metrics API some parameters need to be configured.
 This can be done by storing the following `ConfigMap` in the `keptn` namespace:

     ```yaml